harunk-monri/monri-sdk-docs/mobile-sdks/flutter-sdk/tokens-api-integration.md

 # Tokens API Integration

-Our Android libraries let you easily accept mobile payments and manage customer information inside any Android app.
+Our Flutter libraries let you easily accept mobile payments and manage customer information inside any Android app.

 Monri has created a Java library for Android, allowing you to easily submit payments from an Android app.
 With our mobile library, we address PCI compliance by eliminating the need to send card data directly to your server.
 Instead,